data-apis/array-api/spec/purpose_and_scope.md

   _This may be feasible, however it's assumed that when an array-consuming library switches from one array type to another, some testing and possibly code adjustment for performance or other reasons may be needed._

+- Making it possible to mix multiple array libraries in function calls.

+  _Most array libraries do not know about other libraries, and the functions they implement may try to convert "foreign" input, or raise an exception.
+  This behaviour is hard to specify; ensuring only a single array type is used is best left to the end user._

 ### TBD whether or not in scope, or for a later version